johnfairh/steamworks-swift/README.md

    * Drop the intermittent Hungarian notation (argh the 1990s are calling)
    * Use Swift closures for callbacks as well as async-await sugar
    * Map unions onto enums with associated values
-* Provide custom API-lifetime and message dispatch classes.
+* Provide custom API-lifetime and message dispatch classes
-* Provide strongly typed handles.
+* Provide strongly typed handles
-* Access interfaces via central types.
+* Access interfaces via central types
 * Use code gen to deal with the ~900 APIs and their ~400 types, taking advantage of the handy JSON file.
-This code-gen piece is the actual main work in this project.
+This code-gen piece is the actual main work in this project
-* Provide quality-of-life helpers module `SteamworksHelpers` to wrap up API patterns involving multiple calls, usually determining buffer lengths.
+* Provide quality-of-life helpers module `SteamworksHelpers` to wrap up API patterns involving multiple calls, usually determining buffer lengths

 ### API mapping design